sandstorm/serious-game-legacy/README.md

 - run `./dev.sh setup` to install the Dev Script Runner.
 You can now use `dev <some-taks>` from anywhere inside the project.
-- for font awesome pro support in local dev
-    - open: `app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/.npmrc.sample`
-    - and do what the file tells you ;)

 ### Setting up IntelliJ